MicrosoftDocs/quantum-docs/articles/optimization-troubleshooting.md

 ### AZQ001 - Memory Limited

 **Cause**: This error happens when the submitted problem is too large (usually, due to too many terms) and cannot fit into memory.
-Users can *estimate* how much memory their problem will use with the following formula (although not 100% precise, it is quite close to real usage):
+Users can *estimate* how much memory their problem will use with the following formula (although not 100% precise, it is close to real usage):

 ```
 memory_bytes = sum_coefficient_degrees_total*num_variables/8
 ```

 Where
-- num_variables = number of variables in problem
+- `num_variables` is the number of variables in the problem
-- sum_coefficient_degrees_total = total sum of #variables in each term
+- `sum_coefficient_degrees_total` is the total sum of  the number of variables in each term

 An example with this formulation: